-When you move to a new city, in a country whose language you don’t speak, you want to know where can you quickly find answers to all your questions in a language you understand.
-Luckily, this is the age of the internet and information, and the online expat community is quite active.
+When you move to Ghent, Belgium, a country whose language you might not speak, you want to know where can you quickly find English information about Ghent that will answer all your questions in a language you understand.
+Luckily, this is the age of the internet and information, and the online expat community in Ghent is quite active.

-Here is a list of main online sources in English that will help you land gently in Gent:
+Here is a list of the main online sources for English information about Ghent:

-Ok, we are being cheeky here, but it would be weird if we didn’t think we were one of the essential guides to living in the city.
+Ok, we are being cheeky here, but it would be weird if we didn’t think we were one of the essential guides to living in Ghent.
 Short, informative and to the point, sharing with you what we know and love about Ghent.
 And sometimes things that drive us crazy.

-Launched in autumn 2016, this English-language guide finally puts Ghent on the expat map.
-Quite comprehensive which can be intimidating at first, but a good source of reliable information.
+Launched in autumn 2016, this English-language information about Ghent finally puts the city on the expat map.
+Quite comprehensive, which can be intimidating at first, but a good source of reliable information.
 You can also download the expat guide as a pdf, so it’s always at your fingertips.

 Expats in Ghent (Facebook group)